 Studying Music Technology and Audio Production at our Centre for Music and Audio Technology will give you the knowledge, skills and confidence to launch your career in the music industry.

-On this exciting new programme, you develop technical skills to an advanced level and learn how to use audio hardware and software to a professional standard.
+On this exciting programme, you develop technical skills to an advanced level and learn how to use audio hardware and software to a professional standard.

 Areas you explore include: recording techniques, audio production, music programming, music and media, and music event technologies.
 Your critical skills are developed through an in-depth understanding of the technology and its associated music.